gintaras741/Dreamscape-Atlas/README.md

 Dreamscape Atlas is a comprehensive web application specifically designed for **Dungeons & Dragons (D&D)** players, Dungeon Masters (DMs), and homebrew creators to build, organize, and explore their fictional worlds.
 Whether you're crafting a sprawling fantasy realm, a detailed campaign setting, or a collection of one-shot adventures, Dreamscape Atlas provides the tools to bring your D&D visions to life.
 It acts as a central repository for all your lore, characters, locations, timelines, magic items, and more, allowing for intricate connections and easy navigation within your created narratives and campaigns.

+## Project Status

+### 🚧 Work in Progress 🚧

+This project is currently under active development and has not yet reached a working state.
+Key features are being implemented, and the application is subject to rapid changes.

 ## Key Features

 -   **Hierarchical World Organization:** Structure your D&D world with interconnected articles for locations (cities, dungeons, wilderness), characters (NPCs, factions), organizations, magic items, spells, monsters, and more.